ankitects/anki-manual/src/deck-options.md

 You’ll pass one  learning step on a new/learn card each time you press “Good” on that card.

 For example, let's say that your learning steps are **1m 10m 1d**.

-The first one (1m) is for the 'Again' button.
+- The first one (1m) is for the 'Again' button.
 When you press again on a new/learn card, anki will show you that card again in 1 minute aproximately.

-The second number (10m) is the first learning step.
+- The second number (10m) is the first learning step.
 When you press 'Good' on a new/learn card for the first time, Anki will show you that card again in the next 10 minutes aproximately.

-The third number (1 day) is the second learning step.
-When you press 'Good' on a new/learn card for the second anki will show you that card again the next day.
+- The third number (1 day) is the second learning step.
+When you press 'Good' on a new/learn card for the second time anki will show you that card again the next day.

-From this moment, the cards exits learning phase, it’ll get an ease (Starting ease) and it will be a graduated card.
+- From this moment, the cards exits learning phase, it’ll get an ease (Starting ease) and it will be a graduated card.
+Remember that pressing 'Again' in any step of the learning fase means that Anki will show the card again in 1 minute, and you'll need to repeat the whole process.

 If there’s nothing else to study, Anki will show cards up to 20 minutes